 We prepare our consolidated financial statements in conformity with U.S. GAAP.
 A change in these principles can have a significant effect on our reported financial position and financial results.
-In addition, the adoption of new or revised accounting principles may require that we make changes to our systems, processes and control, which could have a significant effect on our reported financial results, cause unexpected financial reporting fluctuations or require us to make costly changes to our operational processes and accounting systems upon or following the adoption of these standards.
-For additional information regarding the accounting standard updates, see "Accounting Standards Not Yet Adopted" and "Accounting Standards Adopted" sections of Note 1 of Notes in Consolidated Financial Statements in Item 1 of this Quarterly Report on Form 10-Q.
+In addition, the adoption of new or revised accounting principles may require us to make changes to our systems, processes and controls, which could require us to make costly changes to our operational processes and accounting systems upon or following the adoption of these standards.
+For example, we adopted the new lease accounting standard on January 1, 2019, which requires lessees to recognize right-of-use assets and right-of-use liabilities related to operating leases.
+As a result, we will record significant operating lease obligations on our balance sheet and make other changes in our financial statements, which will have a material effect on our financial statements.
+We are also implementing a new lease accounting tool, which may impact our accounting and reporting process.
+This, and other future changes to accounting standard updates, see the "Accounting Standards Not Yet Adopted" and "Accounting Standards Adopted" sections of Note 1 of Notes to Condensed Consolidated Financial Statements in Item I of this Quarterly Report on Form 10-Q.